You've Had a Serious Injury at Work and You Need Surgery.

 How do you handle that - workman's compensation is too slow.
-If your doctor says you need surgery, and you trust him and feel that you need the surgery he recommended, here's what may happen.
+If your doctor says you need surgery, and you trust him and feel that you need the surgery he recommended, here's what may happen:

 The workman's comp adjuster can still deny the surgery.
 She may have you see one of the insurance doctors - and you know what they will say.
 Or she will have a utilization review, where some doctor you've never seen, who usually isn't even a surgeon, reviews only some of your medical records and says you don't need surgery for your work injury.
 You need to request a hearing the minute that adjuster denies the surgery or sets you up to see an insurance doctor - don't wait.